daos-stack/daos/doc/dev/contributing.md

 The `Signed-off-by:` line asserts that you have permission to contribute the code to the project according to the Developer's Certificate of Origin.
+The -s option to `git commit` also adds the `Signed-off-by:` line automatically.

 ### Additional commit tags